-Flicked off?
-Well me too actually.
-Another tickette has made its home in the sweatiness under the watch.
+It is flicked off as is another that has made its home in the sweatiness under the watch.
 Two more are further up the left arm; three are on the right arm.
 Suffering hot-dogs, they are all over the shop.

-Some are too small to be extricated with the tick remover and have to be squeezed out – whether they have bitten or not – in a fashion that hopefully pushes out all bad stuff that can accompany ticks.
-The stack of Sterets, alcohol skin cleaners, is raided to mop over the area.
-The alert is over, but just thinking about the blighters triggers another outbreak of itchy skin.
-The trail shoes are wet again after the slip, sopping actually.
-It is finally getting into my thick skull that they are uber useless – and being used out of sentimentality and not practicality.
+Some are too small to be extricated with the tick remover and have to be squeezed out – whether they have bitten into me or not – in a fashion that I hope pushes out all bad stuff that can accompany ticks.
+The points where they have been are wiped over with Sterets, alcohol skin cleaners, grabbed from the first aid kit.
+The alert is over, but just thinking about the blighters triggers another outbreak of itchy skin – at least the panic has stopped me feeling sorry for myself.
+Crazy as it sounds, I feel violated.

+The trail shoes are wet again after the slip, sopping in fact.
+The realisation is finally penetrating my thick skull that the trail shoes are uber useless – and being used out of sentimentality and not practicality.
 Comfort shoes.
 Like an old and ragged pair of slippers, and accompanying pipe, next to a fireside.
-They have served honourably over two years, but they are not up to the task.
-Maybe it is fail on my part in the task of the choosing shoes/ boots department.
-Sentimentality over commonsense in my case.
+They have served honourably over two years, but they are not up to this task.
+I am not up to the task of choosing shoes/ boots.
+Sentimentality over sense in my case.

+“Oh!
+There’s somebody there.
+Hello?”
+The woman has walked back from the stream.
 “Sorry, didn’t mean to startle you.
 Thought you had seen me walking towards the bothy.”

 “No … you gave me a fright.”

+Stepping out of the darkness of the bothy I say hello to Heather.
+Heather Elston.
+It is lovely to chat to her.
 And chat we do for ages in the sunshine, outside on the benches over drinks – fresh water with added effervescent orange tablets, not gin & tonics.
 The talk is of ticks, routes and the glorious weather.
 Malvern (where Heather hails from), backpacking equipment, food, families and their attitudes to backpacking.
-So on.
+And so on.

-Heather had started late from Lochailort the day before, having approached the village by train from the north, because the railway people cocked up the booking of her ticket, and she had camped on the ridge above Loch Beoraid.
-She heard the bloody cuckoos too as she drifted off to sleep.
-Her name was one of four without a signature on the Lochailort Inn check-out list.
+It is the sort of conversation that is not possible with people who do not appreciate the freedom that backpacking offers.
+People that need clean sheets, a flushing loo and a la carte menus.
+Not to mention soft toilet paper.
+Heather is on her third crossing.
+“The first one is the toughest,” she says.
+Words that I will recall a week from now.
+She had started late from Lochailort the day before, having approached the village by train from the north, because the railway people cocked up the booking of her ticket, and she had camped on the ridge above Loch Beoraid.
+She too heard the cuckoos echoing across the valley as she drifted off to sleep.
+Her name was one of the four without a signature next to it on the Lochailort Inn check-out list

 A man and his son walk past as we chat and the father barely musters a hello, like he has a cob on.
 The son, walking five steps behind, smiles.
 Another chap appears from the other direction, he has travelled up from London the day before, on the sleeper.
 Wow, he is kitted out in some of the best lightweight equipment you have seen.
 He looks the part, and looks like he means business.
 He is the man.
 Knock yourself out!
-He is on the Cape Wrath Trail.
+He is walking the Cape Wrath Trail.

 TGO Challenge?
 “What’s that?” he says.
-You serious?
-He is.
-Good luck on the Cape Wrath Trail.
+Is he serious?
+Has he not heard of the challenge?
+He hasn’t.
+Good luck on your walk.